leeallennyc/data-structures-fall-2020/week5/README.md

 * It's most helpful to understand the quesitons and use cases of the final user before ever touching the schema design.
 * I learned about [moment.js](https://momentjs.com/) and [moment.js/timezone](https://momentjs.com/timezone/).
 * Also how bring in and use [uuidV1](https://www.npmjs.com/package/uuid) for creating unique identifiers.
+* Having duplicate entries in the DB because of the unique sort key combination with `timestamp` and `unique_id`

 ---
 ### Challenges / Opportunities
 * One of the challenges that I continually come across is how many different approaches there are to do the same thing.
 * An opportunity for the next exercise would to be scale back the problem to understand what is the minimal example that I can produce before expanding my code and complexity of the problem.
-* Challenge of using the `async.eachSeries()` method to finalize the assignment, as I spent the majority of my time on learning about `uuidv1()`, Moment.js, and setup -- will keep working toward finishing this.
+* Challenge with duplicate entries from sort key combination, also using the `async.eachSeries()` method to finalize the assignment was more difficult than expected, as I spent the majority of my time on learning about `uuidv1()`, Moment.js, and setup.

 ### Additional / Readings for the week
 * Hills, Chapter 5